OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 * Standardizing Privacy Disclosure and PII data-collection practices.
 * Enhancing Label accessibility with ARIA W3C Recommendation and other approaches.
 * Use of the OETP Disclosure in the ADM explainability (XAI).
-* Disclosure formats for families of "Generative AI" technologies such as Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), Conditional Variational Autoencoders (CVAEs), Attention Mechanisms, Transformer-based Models.
+* Disclosure Schemas for families of "Generative AI" technologies such as Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), Conditional Variational Autoencoders (CVAEs), Attention Mechanisms, Transformer-based Models.
-* Use of the `.well-known` {{?RFC8615}} location to store the transparency Disclosure